AlanHouston/ArmstrongProgram/README.md

 Functionality is basic for now, but the data is maintained in mlab.

 Functionality to come:
-*Styling
-*Client side routing
 *authentication
-*Edit buttons: User is currently unable to edit their current session data upon completion *Pushup tracker: the program requires three max sets of pushups every morning of the five workout days
+*Edit buttons: User is currently unable to edit their current session data upon completion *Timer
+*Data graph view option

 I encourage everyone to give this program a shot!
 If the program is too advanced, the creator has a beginner program found here http://armstrongpullupprogram.com/the-pre-armstrong-workout-for-pull-up-beginners/.
-If your arms are huge, you are a tough guy/gal, or you just find this program elementary, he also created and advanced program found here http://armstrongpullupprogram.com/armstrong-advanced/.
+If your arms are huge, you are a tough guy/gal, or you just find this program elementary, he also created an advanced program found here http://armstrongpullupprogram.com/armstrong-advanced/.

 I have not created an app for these, but I might some day!

-Thanks for checking out my handsome coding!
+Thanks for checking out my delicious coding!